flyteorg/flyte/rsts/administrator/deployment/cloud_simple.rst

 As Flyte documentation cannot keep up with the pace of changes cloud providers are making, please refer to their official documentation for each of these prerequisites.

-By Q2 2023, Union AI should have open-sourced a reference implementation of these requirements for the major cloud providers.
+Union AI plans to open-source a codified, reference implementation of these requirements for the major cloud providers in early 2023.

 ***************
 Installation